-Tell your family you have arrived Attend Welcome and Orientation events Register at the University Register with the Police (if applicable) Find accommodation Open your bank account Get your timetable Register with a doctor Find out about clubs and societies Find out about the Library and University services Learn how to use your IT account e.g. Bangor email, Blackboard, MyBangor etc. Ask us any questions you have Visit the International Student Support Office
+Tell your family you have arrived Attend Welcome and Orientation events Register at the University Find accommodation Open your bank account Get your timetable Register with a doctor Find out about clubs and societies Find out about the Library and University services Learn how to use your IT account e.g. Bangor email, Blackboard, MyBangor etc. Ask us any questions you have Visit the International Student Support Officet